 Toxic communication damages a relationship and if left unchecked, it can lead to separation or divorce.
 Being able to identify your toxic patterns is the first step to improving your situation.
 Next, you must take steps to improve the way you handle conflict and how you treat each other.
 It is important to cultivate an atmosphere of appreciation in your relationship.
 Make sure to tell yourself and your partner how much you love them and the life you have created together.

 There are communication techniques and conflict resolution strategies that can improve your relationship.
 If you are struggling and want help, reaching out to a therapist can help.

-If you would like to learn more you are welcome to call and book your first appointment or fill out my contact form and click Send.
+You are welcome to call and book your first appointment or fill out my contact form and click Send